Wang-Qi-group/lab/docs/members/README.md

   ---

- He is an undergraduate student from Computer Science and Engineering Department of Southern University of Science and Technology (SUSTech).
+ Xuanwei Hu is an undergraduate student from Computer Science and Engineering Department of Southern University of Science and Technology (SUSTech).
 Currently he is working on building applications using trusted execution environments.

 [[More Information](/members/huxuanwei.md)]